angulardart/site-angulardart/src/angular/guide/architecture.md

   * The hero editor.
 </div>

 You define a component's application logic&mdash;what it does to support the view&mdash;inside a class.
 The class interacts with the view through an API of properties and methods.

 <a id="component-code"></a>
-For example, this `HeroListComponent` has a `heroes` property that returns a list of heroes that it acquires from a service.
+In the following example, the `HeroListComponent` has a `heroes` property that returns a list of heroes that it acquires from a service.
-`HeroListComponent` also has a `selectHero()` method that sets a `selectedHero` property when the user clicks to choose a hero from that list.
+`HeroListComponent` defines a `selectHero()` method that sets a `selectedHero` property when the user clicks to choose a hero from the list.

 <?code-excerpt "lib/src/hero_list_component.dart (class)" title?>
 ```